-To support strings which are generated by the server when a query is executed ADQL includes the Character Large OBject (CLOB) datatype, which behaves as an opaque immutable string of characters.
+To provide support for string values which are generated by the server, ADQL includes the Character Large OBject (CLOB) datatype, which behaves as an opaque immutable string of characters.

 None of the ADQL operators apply to CLOB values.
 However, specific database implementations MAY provide user defined functions that operate on some CLOB values.